A school of fish in the ocean

 Increasing Aquaculture Production

 Aquaculture is the farming of fish and other aquatic organisms in controlled environments.
 In recent years, aquaculture production has significantly grown and is increasing at an impressive rate.
+Of the 178 million tonnes produced in 2020, 51 percent (90 million tonnes) was from capture fisheries and 49 percent (88 million tonnes) from aquaculture.

 However, due to the rate at which wild fish stocks are depleting, it is now essential to increase aquaculture production.
 Aquaculture supplements seafood without putting additional pressure on wild fish stocks.